manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 Scattering Theories in HoloPy
 -----------------------------

 HoloPy contains a number of scattering theories to model the scattering from different kinds of scatterers.

-By default, scattering from single spheres is calculated using Mie theory, which is the exact solution to Maxwell's equations for the scattered field from a spherical particle, originally derived by Gustav Mie and (independently) by Ludvig Lorenz in the early 1900s.
+For single spheres, the default is to calculate scattering using Mie theory.
+Mie theory is the exact solution to Maxwell's equations for the scattered field from a spherical particle, originally derived by Gustav Mie and (independently) by Ludvig Lorenz in the early 1900s.

 A scatterer composed of multiple spheres can exhibit multiple scattering and coupling of the near-fields of neighbouring particles.
-Mie theory doesn't include these effects, so :class:`.Spheres` objects are by default calculated using the SCSMFO package from `Daniel Mackowski <http://www.eng.auburn.edu/~dmckwski/>`_.
+Mie theory doesn't include these effects, so :class:`.Spheres` objects are by default calculated using the SCSMFO package from `Daniel Mackowski
-This calculation uses T-matrix methods to give the exact solution to Maxwell's equation for the scattering from an arbitrary arrangement of non-overlapping spheres.
+<http://www.eng.auburn.edu/~dmckwski/>`_.
+This calculation uses T-matrix
+methods to give the exact solution to Maxwell's equation for the scattering from an arbitrary arrangement of non-overlapping spheres.

 Sometimes you might want to calculate scattering from multiple spheres using Mie theory if you are worried about computation time, if your spheres are widely separated (such that optical coupling between the spheres is negligible), or if you are using multi-layered spheres (HoloPy's implementation of the multisphere theory can't currently handle coated spheres).
 You can specify Mie theory manually when calling the :func:`.calc_holo` function:

 ..  testcode::

     from holopy.scattering import Mie
-    holo = calc_holo(exp_img, collection, theory = Mie)
+    holo = calc_holo(exp_img, collection, theory=Mie)

 ..  testcode::
     :hide: